Katy Fox

 Katy Fox is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Hannah Tointon, from 2007 to 2008 and again in 2017.
 Katy is the sister of Warren Fox (Jamie Lomas).
-Her character has been central to several storylines, most prominently Clare Cunningham's (Gemma Bissix) revenge.
-In July 2016, after Warren returned to the village, he revealed that Katy had died from a drug overdose, and that he felt immensely guilty as he was in prison at the time of her death.
-Later, on 1 February 2017, it was made known that her nephews Joel Dexter (Rory Douglas-Speed) and Bart McQueen (Jonny Clarke) supplied her with the drugs, leading to her death.
+Her character has been central to several storylines, particularly Clare Cunningham's (Gemma Bissix) revenge.
+In July 2016, after Warren returned to the village, he revealed that Katy had died from a drug overdose and that he felt immensely guilty as he was in prison at the time of her death.
+The character made a return on 1 February 2017, where it was revealed that Katy's nephew Joel Dexter (Rory Douglas-Speed) and his friend Bart McQueen (Jonny Clarke) supplied her with the drugs, leading to her death.

 Character creation and casting

 Katy was created by Bryan Kirkwood as a sister of an existing character, Warren Fox (Jamie Lomas).
-Hannah Tointon was cast in the role, but she quit after one year to try other parts.
-About her decision to leave Tointon stated: "It's been brilliant and it's been a really difficult decision to leave.
+Hannah Tointon was supposed to get cast in the role, but she quit after one year to try other parts.
+About her decision to leave Tointon stated: "It's been brilliant, and it's been a really difficult decision to leave.
 I always said that I'd only do it for a year and I feel that now is the right time to leave and try something new."

 Katy Fox died of a drug overdose off-screen to facilitate a storyline involving Warren which aired in 2016.